Strength in Numbers — It’s More Than Just Coding

 Technology is often utilized to solve difficult challenges.
 Organizations are always on the lookout for people who are skilled with issue identification and analysis, and adept at team-oriented problem resolution.
 Problem-solving, innovation-focused groups, tech clubs, and organizations provide supportive venues for people to practice and hone their problem-solving skills.

-For example, Technovation, an NCWIT Aspirations in Computing partner, gives girls in K-12 the chance to learn tech skills like creating apps, and then apply that knowledge towards solving real issues in their local community.
+For example, Technovation, gives girls in K-12 the chance to learn tech skills like creating apps, and then apply that knowledge towards solving real issues in their local community.
 Educational organizations like Destination Imagination teach students about multiple tech-based subjects to suit whatever their interests may be.

 Joining a group does more than teach new skills.
 It helps young people learn how to work as a team.
 Developing strong social skills makes it easier to communicate with others and achieve team goals.